scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 [Matthias Kurz](https://github.com/sbt/sbt/issues/7202#issuecomment-1500657923)
 looked at the sbt plugins that are used in his machine and that are currently hosted only on `repo.scala-sbt.org`.
-He then created issues on the corresponding GitHub repositories to migrate them to the Maven Central, and even submitted pull requests to perform that migration for some of those projects.
+He then created issues on the corresponding GitHub repositories to migrate them to Maven Central, and even submitted pull requests to perform that migration for some of those projects.

 [Johannes Rudolph](https://github.com/spray/sbt-revolver/issues/100#issuecomment-1500841604),